ATechAjay/AJ-90-JS/02 Fundamentals/04_Operators.md

 # Short-circuit evaluation

-The && operator is short-circuited.
-It means that the && operator evaluates the second value only if the first one doesn’t suffice to determine the value of an expression.
+The && operator is short-circuited means that evaluates the second value only if the first one doesn’t suffice to determine the value of an expression.

 # The chain of && operators